talktogproject/ethicsteacher/endto-after.md

 Check with your research team or organisation if you have a policy for reporting possible data breaches.
 Even if you don't, it is always a good idea to talk to your supervisor or research team for guidance on what to do next.
 For example, there may be an option to remote wipe data from lost laptops or mobile devices, or to recover hacked accounts with stronger protections.
 The IT department of your organisation may also be able to help.

 Under the GDPR, there is a [requirement to report personal data breaches within 72 hours of knowing about it](https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/personal-data-breaches/).
 Check if your research team or organisation for similar requirements that may apply to you.

+### Conclusion

+As you can see, research integrity and ethics covers every stage of the research process.
+It requires good working knowledge of the latest professional and ethical standards in research, including the use of technologies to process data securely.
+It also requires the extensive planning and documentation of procedures and protocols that work for all individuals and organisations involved in the research project, whether it's a student project or a multi-year international collaboration like TalkTogether.

 ## NEXT: [Take the Section II Quiz on Qualtrics](https://oxfordeducation.eu.qualtrics.com/jfe/form/SV_bPHRKTydLSyDzRH)
 ### [Click to view the Course Navigation page](toc.md)